LaxarJS/laxar/docs/manuals/providing_controls.md

 ```

 To ensure compatibility between each widget and its controls, both must use the same _integration technology_.
-Since LaxarJS 1.1, "angular" and "plain" are supported for controls out-of-the-box, and other technologies can be added through *adapters*, such as the [laxar-react-adapter](https://github.com/LaxarJS/laxar-react-adapter).
+The technology `"plain"` is supported for controls out-of-the-box, and other technologies can be added through *adapters*, such as the [laxar-angular-adapter](https://github.com/LaxarJS/laxar-angular-adapter).
-The _name_ helps the LaxarJS runtime to load the correct AngularJS module and the right CSS styles.
+The _name_ allows the LaxarJS runtime to load the correct implementation module and the right CSS styles.
-So, even if the directory or the RequireJS paths were something else, the runtime would still be able to load the control.
+So even if using a folder of a different name, or a control installed from NPM, the runtime would still be able to load the control.

 #### AngularJS Directive

-Now let us create the AngularJS module for the control, in `includes/controls/my-clock-control/my-clock-control.js`:
+Now let us create the AngularJS module for the control, in `application/controls/my-clock-control/my-clock-control.js`:

 ```JS
 define( [ 'angular', 'text!./my-clock-control.html' ], function( ng, clockTemplate ) {